May Offensive: Bình Định Province

 After receiving intelligence that the 2nd Regiment was in the village of Trinh Van, on 25 May Company B and several platoons from Company C, 1/50th Infantry were sent up Route 506 to investigate.
 The convoy turned off Route 506 2 km southeast of Trinh Van and moved across rice paddy towards the village.
 At 11:00 as they approached the hamlet of Trinh Van (1), the PAVN opened fire from a line of bunkers.
 Company B attempted to move around the PAVN right flank, but the company command vehicle took a direct hit from a 60-mm. mortar shell killing the artillery forward observer and wounding several other crewmen.
 Company B then tried to assault the left flank, but was similarly repulsed by heavy PAVN fire and pulled back to resupply, evacuate wounded and await support.
 The reconnaissance platoon of 1/50th Infantry and a platoon of 1/69th Armor M48s were sent as reinforcements from Landing Zone Uplift and airstrikes hit the PAVN bunker line.
-The PAVN sent forward a number of 2-man antitank teams armed with rocket-propelled grenades to attack the U.S. armor, but they were all killed by the airstrikes or machine gun fire.
-At 16:12 the attack on Trinh Van (1) resumed but PAVN fire again forced the Americans back and they disengaged and established a night defensive position.
-On the morning of 26 May the U.S. force approached Trinh Van (1) and found that the PAVN had abandoned the position overnight leaving 38 dead.
-U.S. losses were 1 killed and 20 wounded.
+The PAVN sent forward a number of two-man antitank teams armed with rocket-propelled grenades to attack the US armor, but they were all killed by the airstrikes or machine gun fire.
+At 16:12 the attack on Trinh Van (1) resumed, but PAVN fire again forced the Americans back and they disengaged and established a night defensive position.
+On the morning of 26 May the US force approached Trinh Van (1) and found that the PAVN had abandoned the position overnight leaving 38 dead.
+US losses were one killed and 20 wounded.

 The battle at Trinh Van (1) was the last major engagement of the May Offensive in Bình Định Province, having failed to destroy the 1/50th Infantry or disrupt the pacification programme, the 2nd and 22nd Regiments were ordered to move north into Quảng Ngãi Province while the 18th Regiment would remain to defend the 3rd Division's bases.